shangfucheng/shangfucheng/index.md

 -  I’m currently learning **kivy, OpenGL**

--  I'm a old bimmer fan, E30 is my favorite, then E36
+-  I'm an old bimmer fan, E30 is my favorite, then E36

 -  I love dogs and had two puppies, they are not died, just not with me anymore.....